tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 date:   2021-07-20 22:19:43 -0500
 categories: technology
 ---

+>"Writing is nature's way of letting you know how sloppy your thinking is." -Guindon

 Y Combinator has many videos on their YouTube channel titled "How to Build the Future."

 The key word here, is **build**.